isabella232/iotlab-wjax2016/doc/ArduinoIDE_Linux.md

 Note: of course you can install the Arduino-IDE to a different directory, where no admin/sudo rights are required for installation.

-No we are ready to install the ESP8266 support as well as the required libraries.
+Now we are ready to install the ESP8266 support as well as the required libraries.

 ---
 Next: [configuration of the Arduino-IDE for use with the ESP8266](ArduinoIDE_ESP8266_configuration.md)